 News at 5:30 PM, and we would know if the Rapture occurred.
 In Paul’s day

-people only knew what was happening in their neighborhoods, less in their town
+people only knew the developments in their neighborhoods, less in their town

 and even less in the next town, etc., so the Rapture could possibly have occurred